pavvann/soroban-example-dapp/README.md

    **Note:** This can take up to 5 minutes to start syncing.
 You can tell it is working by visiting http://localhost:8000/, and look at the `ingest_latest_ledger`, field.
 If it is `0`, the quickstart image is not ready yet.
-The quickstart container also prints console statements on start status, it will print `soroban rpc: waiting for ready state...` at first and then `soroban rpc: up and ready` when network sync has been reached.
+The quickstart container also prints console statements on start status, it will print `soroban rpc: waiting for ready state...` at first and then `stellar rpc: up and ready` when network sync has been reached.

 2. Load the contracts and initialize them

-   Use your own local soroban-cli:
+   Use your own local stellar-cli:

        ./initialize.sh futurenet http://localhost:8000